 Buying a home in San Diego can be very exciting but can feel scary at the same time.
 If you think about it too long and listen to too many people who don’t own a home or even some that do, you may become paralyzed with fear and never jump in.
 It is ok to be careful and do your homework.
 But, over analyzing for too long can hurt you in the long run.
 Constantly asking yourself, “Should I buy a home now or wait until next year”?
 I can remember meeting people that came in through our Open Houses during 2012- 2016.
-Some of these people wanted to buy a home but kept saying that they were going to wait for the bubble to burst.
+Some of these people wanted to buy a home but kept saying that they would wait for the bubble to burst.
 It is 2018 as I am writing these words.
 I still see a few of these people around that still haven’t bought.
 They are kicking themselves for not buying back then.
-We also helped many people buy homes during that time period and then they decided to move out of San Diego.
-We then sold their homes and they left with a lot more money than they had when they initially bought their house.
+We also helped many people buy homes during that time period, and then they decided to move out of San Diego.
+We then sold their homes, and they left with a lot more money than they had when they initially bought their house.
 They were sure happy!
 With this being said, yes, you do have to put much thought into it.
 It is a big financial decision.
-But no matter what time it is, it always seems like mortgages are high and one wonders how they are going to pay their mortgage.
+But no matter what time it is, it always seems like mortgages are high, and one wonders how they will pay their mortgage.

 How Will I Pay The Mortgage?

-So, you’re either going to pay your mortgage or you are going to help your landlord pay theirs.
+So, you’re either going to pay your mortgage, or you are going to help your landlord pay theirs.
 Either way, you are paying a mortgage.
 Why not it be your own.